-WRDEEM models trends in approximately 50 industries of the regional economy and provides information on economic activity, environmental use, and labour markets.
+The Waikato region EFM models trends in approximately 50 industries of the regional economy and provides information on economic activity, environmental use, and labour markets.
 The demand-side module estimates demand by industry, which is the sum of the four external economic drivers described above and regional household consumption (demand).
-Associated with each economic industry is a demand for land, which depends on an eco-efficiency index (hectares required /\$ economic output).
-WRDEEM presents demand for land to the Land Use Change model (see below), which determines the final amount of land supplied to each land use.
+Associated with each economic industry is a demand for land, which depends on an ecoefficiency index (e.g. hectares required /\$ economic output).
+The Waikato region EFM presents demand for land to the Land Use Change model (see below), which determines the final amount of land supplied to each land use.
 The supply-side module adjusts, if necessary, final economic activity depending on the amount of land allocated to each economic industry by the Land Use Change model.
-The reporting module provides information and indicators related to the economy (e.g., final demand in constant \$New Zealand dollars2007), environment, (e.g., resource use or residual outputs in appropriate units), or labour markets (e.g., employment, labour force productivity).
+The reporting module provides information and indicators related to the economy (e.g., final demand in constant \$NZ2007 mil), environment, (e.g., resource use or residual outputs in appropriate units), or labour markets (e.g., employment, labour force productivity).

-The Hydrology model estimates annual surface water runoff and the expected water yield in the driest summer month for a 500 m \times 500 m grid across the region.
+The Hydrology model estimates annual surface water runoff and the expected water yield in the driest summer month for a 500 m $\times$ 500 m grid across the region.
 These are calculated from spatially varying climate, soil and vegetation hydrological responses.